 Infectious coryza is a contagious bacterial respiratory infection of chickens.
 While there are reports of a similar disease in other birds such as pheasants and guinea fowl, there is considerable doubt if these non-chicken cases are associated with the same aetiological agent.
-The disease occurs most often in semi-mature or adult birds.
-Infection may result in a slow-spreading, chronic disease that affects only a small number of birds at one time, or in a rapid spreading disease with a higher percentage of birds being affected.
-Symptoms include swelling around the face and wattles, watery or pus-like discharge from the eyes and nostrils, difficulty breathing, sneezing, loss of appetite and weight and a drop in egg production.
+The disease occurs most often in adult birds.
+Infection can spread slowly, with chronic disease affecting only a small number of birds, or rapidly, with a higher percentage of birds being affected.
+Clinical signs include swelling around the face and wattles, watery or pus-like discharge from the eyes and nostrils, difficulty breathing, sneezing, loss of appetite, weight loss and a drop in egg production.

 This unique presentation shows the fundamental structure and anatomy of the chicken